-The Bachelor of Science in General Business, offered by the John Chambers College of Business and Economics, will give you the versatility you need to enter any segment of the business world.
+The BSBA with a major in General Business, offered by the John Chambers College of Business and Economics, will give you the versatility you need to enter any segment of the business world.
 The basic skills you achieve through this program will be applicable in many different industries, such as government, real estate or business services.
 You will gain an understanding of how to run a business, including management skills, business research skills, and the use of financial data.
 The program is entirely online, making it easy to pursue advanced education in conjunction with your busy work schedule.

-The Bachelor of Science in in Hospitality and Tourism Management, offered by the John Chambers College of Business and Economics, will prepare you for careers in hotel and restaurant operations, hospitality, tourism, event planning, and more.
+The BSBA with a major in Hospitality and Tourism Management, offered by the John Chambers College of Business and Economics, will prepare you for careers in hotel and restaurant operations, hospitality, tourism, event planning, and more.
 If you are a communicator and enjoy leading a team, you can work anywhere in the world with this degree.
 You will learn general business, as well as leadership and management skills, including revenue management and customer relations management.
 Our program will get you on the right track for an exciting career in the service industry, leading to a wide variety of career possibilities, including restaurants, theme parks, resorts, cruise lines, casinos, and sports venues.

 The Master of Science in Business Data Analytics offered by the John Chambers College of Business and Economics is located at the intersection of prescriptive analytics and data science for business.
 Prescriptive analytics uses techniques from operations research, operations management and global supply chain to help businesses achieve better decisions.
 Data science for business entails the use of data management technologies, data mining, machine learning and visualization techniques to help organizations better use the large-scale data they collect to optimize business outcomes.
 You will be qualified to answer the industry’s demand for a skilled pool of graduates who can apply data science to solve business challenges.